EngineerGuy314/TWITS/README.md

 # TWITS
 "Trivial WSPR Information To Sondehub"

-An extremely simple program to extract pico-balloon flight data from wspr.live and send it to the Sondehub database.
+A simple program to extract pico-balloon flight data from wspr.live and send it to the Sondehub database.
 It is intended to be run periodically from a cron job.
 The cron setup passes your flight's callsign and relevant channel information as arguments to the program.
 For tracking multiple flights simply create multiple cron jobs with the appropriate flight info for each.

-My goal was to make the program simple and straightforward, and not reliant on external frameworks, script processors, 3rd party libraries or the runtime-environment of the month.
+My goal was to make the program simple, straightforward and self contained.
+It is not reliant on 3rd party libraries, external frameworks or other runtime-environments.
 Specifically intended to run on embedded devices such as a wireless router running OpenWRT.

 There is very little along the lines of error checking.
 Use at your own risk.